krasimir/stent/README.md

   });
 ```

-The mapping function by default is called once and then every time when the state of the connected machines changes.
+The mapping function by default is called once initially and then every time when the state of the connected machines changes.
 So, if you need only that first call use `mapOnce` instead.

 ```js
 connect()